 I did what I always do, removed them with a powerful desoldering gun and a lot of patience because there are always one or more pins soldered from both sides.

 Then, I fitted a 28-pin IC socket to be prepared for future replacement of the chips.
 As these are top-loading players, chips in sockets will bump into the metal cage.
-It’s not a big height difference and can be countered by bending the shield a bit upwards.

 Comparison – Roboco mainboards

 You have probably noticed it already: The two mainboards have subtle differences, even though both are PAL versions.
 The stickers have the same information (3104 128 0248 CDI450), so let’s look for something else.
 On the bottom we find these numbers: 3104 123 4090.6 (on the mainboard from the CDI550) and 3104 123 4090.4 (on the mainboard from the CDI450).

 This revision is featured in the CDI 450/00/05/11/17 service manual.

 This seems to be a newer revision with some minor differences.
 For example, you can find resistors/jumpers below the video encoder.
 The Roboco service manual doesn’t mention them, but you can find hints in the Mono IV service manuals: They define if “Calvin” or “Hobbes” is used.
 Between CPU and system ROM, there is also an unpopulated area for an IC and resistors/jumpers that is not mentioned in the service manual.

 There is probably a lot more to discover when comparing the different PAL mainboards with each other or with the NTSC mainboards (